Asylum Seekers: How to Become a Client

 How to Request Our Help

-New York City Office: If you are interested in our legal help in the New York City area, please come to our office at 75 Broad Street, 31st Floor, New York, NY 10004.
-Walk-in hours are on Thursdays, 12:30pm to 3:30pm.
-After we review the information that you share about your case, we will contact you to schedule an intake interview with our staff or to refer you to other legal service organizations that might be able to help.
-If you are in New York or New Jersey and have questions, please call (212) 845-5200.
+New York City Office: If you are interested in our legal help in the New York City area, please call (212) 845-5200.
+After we review the information that you share about your case, we will contact you to schedule an intake interview with our staff or refer you to other legal service organizations that might be able to help.

 Washington, D.C.
-Office: Please call the office front desk at (202) 547 5692.
+Office: Please call our office at (202) 547-5692.
 You will be asked to leave a voice message into our asylum voice mail.
 A member of our staff will call you to provide a screening and we will let you know if you qualify for an intake meeting with us.
-Walk-in requests for assistance are not permitted in the D.C.
-Office.

 What to Bring To Your Intake Interview at Human Rights First